 STA-1E: STA-1E Western Flow-way is offline for post-construction vegetation grow in.
 Operational restrictions are in place in STA-1E Central and Eastern Flow-ways for vegetation management activities.
 Online treatment cells are above target stage and vegetation in the flow-ways is stressed and highly stressed.
-The 365-day phosphorus loading rate (PLR) is below 1.0 g/m2/year for the Central Flow-way (Figure S-1).
+The 365-day phosphorus loading rates (PLRs) are high for the Central and Eastern Flow-ways (Figure S-1).

 STA-1W: Operational restrictions are in place in STA-1W Western, Eastern, and Northern Flow-ways for vegetation management activities.
-Most treatment cells are near or above target stage.
+Treatment cells are above target stage.
 Vegetation in the flow-ways is stressed and highly stressed.
 The 365-day PLRs for the Northern and Western, and Eastern Flow-ways are below 1.0 g/m2/year (Figure S-2).

 STA-2: STA-2 Flow-way 2 is offline for construction activities.
-Operational restrictions are in place in STA-2 Flow-ways 3 and 4 for vegetation management activities, and in Flow-way 1 following dryout conditions.
+Operational restrictions are in place in STA-2 Flow-ways 3 and 4 for vegetation management activities.
 Online treatment cells are above target stage.
 Vegetation in Flow-ways 1 and 3 is stressed, and in Flow-ways 2, 4 and 5 is highly stressed.
 The 365-day PLRs for Flow-ways 1, 4 and 5 are below 1.0 g/m2/year.
 The 365-day PLR for Flow-way 3 is high (Figure S-3).

 STA-3/4: STA-3/4 Eastern Flow-way is offline for vegetation rehabilitation/drawdown.
-Most online treatment cells are above target stage.
+Online treatment cells are above target stage.
 Vegetation in the Eastern and Central Flow-ways is highly stressed and in the Western Flow-way is stressed.
 The 365-day PLRs for the Central and Western Flow-ways are below 1.0 g/m2/year (Figure S-4).

 STA-5/6: STA-5/6 Flow-way 4 is offline for vegetation management activities.
-Most treatment cells are below target stage.
+Treatment cells are near or below target stage.
 All treatment cells have highly stressed vegetation conditions except Flow-ways 7 and 8 which are healthy.
-The 365-day PLRs for most flowways are below 1.0 g/m2/year, except Flow-way 5 which is high.
+The 365-day PLRs for most flow-ways are below 1.0 g/m2/year, except Flow-way 5 which is high.
 (Figure S-5 and S-6).